encukou/freezeyt/README.md

 ## License

-For purposes of this project the [MIT License](LICENCE.MIT) has been chosen.
+This project is licensed under the [MIT License](LICENCE.MIT).
+May it serve you well.